Lucy Flucker Knox: Marriage to Henry Knox

-She was born into a wealthy family of privilege.
-Lucy's father, Thomas Flucker, held office under the British colonial government and wanted Lucy to marry someone of a higher social status.
-However, in June 1774, Lucy married Henry Knox (1750–1806).
-Her parents disowned her because Henry was a merchant-class suitor at the time.
-Her family then fled for London once Boston had fallen to the revolutionaries.
-She would never see her family again.
+Lucy’s family wanted Lucy to marry someone of a similar social status and political identity to the Fluckers.
+However, in June 1774, Lucy married Henry Knox (1750–1806), who was both a bookstore owner and Boston militia officer.
+Although her parents reluctantly gave consent to the marriage, they disowned Lucy because Henry was a merchant-class suitor at the time.
+Her family later fled Boston for England after the siege when the British evacuated loyalists from the city, and she would never see her family again.